 We get most of the essential vitamins and minerals on our diet, provided that it is composed of healthy and nutrient-dense foods.
 That way, all the nutrients are better absorbed in the body as compared to those that are taken from vitamin supplements.

-But when you are on a ketogenic diet or a low-carb diet, you are essentially cutting carbs and adding more healthy fats.
+But when you are on a ketogenic or low-carb diet, you are cutting carbs and adding more healthy fats.
 This means that you are not just avoiding your pizza and pasta nights, but also the good carbs and natural sugars from fruits and vegetables which also happens to contain lots of vitamins and minerals your body needs.

 A simple way to make sure that you get enough essential vitamins and minerals daily is to take multivitamins.
 But not multivitamins are created equal.